Plan of San Diego: Background

-During the Mexican Revolution, the Porfirio Díaz government fought with rebellious factions from 1910 onward, causing some rebels as well as refugees to flee from the Díaz government to the United States, especially to Texas.
-These fleeing Mexicans, as well as descendants of former Mexican nationals residing in Texas due to territorial changes of the Mexican–American War, known as Tejanos, would take up jobs, government positions, as well as buying and founding ranches in the region.
+During the Mexican Revolution, the Porfirio Díaz government fought with rebellious factions from 1910 onward, causing some rebels and refugees to flee from the Díaz government to the United States, especially to Texas.
+These fleeing Mexicans, as well as descendants of former Mexican nationals residing in Texas due to territorial changes of the Mexican–American War, known as Tejanos, would take up jobs and government positions, and buy and found ranches in the region.
 The Plan of San Diego grew out of racial strife between White landowners and Mexican workers.

-Aniceto Pizaña, an associate of Ricardo Flores Magón, founded a PLM foco in the area, and would use his political knowledge of anarchist communism and socialist theory in order to educate Mexican and Tejano laborers and farmworkers of the injustices they faced.
+Aniceto Pizaña, an associate of Ricardo Flores Magón, founded a PLM foco in the area, and would use his political knowledge of anarchist communism and socialist theory in order to educate Mexican and Tejano laborers and farm workers of the injustices they faced.
 Mexicans and Tejanos would receive less pay than White workers for doing the same job, with pay differences becoming as drastic as 78% less for Hispanics than Whites at times.
-Luis de la Rosa, another follower of Magón, would also become instrumental in organizing Hispanic laborers and farmworkers.
-Due to ethnic tensions between Mexicans and Tejanos with Whites, as well as clear discrimination of the former by the latter running rampant, coinciding with a mass influx of Mexicans over the border seeking refuge from the Mexican Revolution, it became a perfect storm for Magonistas to recruit and spread their ideology.
-These two men would end up joining in on the Plan of San Diego after Texas Rangers would accuse them both of hiding guerillas on their lands, resulting in their persecution and attempted murder by the Rangers without evidence, further radicalizing them.
+Luis de la Rosa, another follower of Magón, would also become instrumental in organizing Hispanic laborers and farm workers.
+Due to ethnic tensions between Mexicans and Tejanos with Whites, as well as rampant discrimination of the former by the latter, coinciding with a mass influx of Mexicans over the border seeking refuge from the Mexican Revolution, it became a perfect storm for Magonistas to recruit and spread their ideology.
+These two men would end up joining the Plan of San Diego after Texas Rangers accused them both of hiding guerillas on their lands, resulting in their persecution and attempted murder by the Rangers without evidence, further radicalizing them.